Stimulating your 3-year-old child's creativity through drawing

 chambrekids-article-de-blog-encourager-lr-dessin-chez-lenfant-guide-pratique-fournitures

-By implementing these tips and avoiding common mistakes, you'll create an environment conducive to your 3-year-old child's artistic development.
+By putting these tips into practice and avoiding common mistakes, you will create an environment conducive to your 3-year-old child's artistic development.
 Encourage their creative expression and value their efforts to help them flourish fully.